‘One Piece’ 863 Manga: Luffy Distracts With Clone Army, Bege Approaches Mother Caramel Picture

 Instead of being shocked at what he saw, Sanji told her that her third eye is so beautiful that he could not help but be drawn to it.
 This totally unexpected reaction from her groom perplexed and unsettled Pudding.
 She was so used to getting negative reactions from everyone around her, even Big Mom instructed her to grow bangs as she looked creepy with her third eye visible.
 Straw Hats and the Fire Tanks have Pudding’s hesitation to thank for their small advantage in the coming One Piece 863.

 Sanji praising Pudding’s third eye in the previous chapter is probably a calculated move on his part.
-In fact, the chapter’s title “The Consummate Thinker” most likely refer to Sanji as he was able to seize the opportunity in throwing Pudding off guard, delaying Big Mom’s plans in killing his family.
+In fact, the chapter’s title “The Consummate Thinker” most likely refers to Sanji as he was able to seize the opportunity in throwing Pudding off guard, delaying Big Mom’s plans in killing his family.

 [⚠CHAPTER 862 SPOILER⚠]